luigiberrettini/NLog.Targets.Syslog/README.md

             NILVALUE or 1 to 32 PRINTUSASCII
             The type of message that should be the same for events with the same semantics

-STRUCTUREDDATA = NILVALUE or 1 or more SDELEMENT
+STRUCTURED-DATA = NILVALUE or 1 or more SD-ELEMENT
-    SDELEMENT = [ SDID (one or more SPACE PARAMNAME = " PARAMVALUE ") ]
+    SD-ELEMENT = [ SD-ID (one or more SPACE SD-PARAM) ] SD-ID
-        SDID
             At most 32 SAFEPRINTUSASCII specifying a unique identifier within STRUCTUREDDATA The identifier can be a CUSTOMID or IANAID:
                 CUSTOMID = NAME @ PEN